MediaComem/Open-CO2/method/README.md

 The end-of-life analysis is considered insignificant for most of the assessed products.
 In case it has a significant impact, it has been added to the value returned by the API.
 See [End of life relative contribution Analysis](raw%20data/EndOfLifeAnalysis.pdf).

+Although most of the data are independent of the location, the database is targeted to be used for use cases in **Switzerland**.
+In particular energy information are based on swiss electricity providers and swiss energy mix, public transports on swiss public transport providers.

 ## Data source

 You can check the details of the sources used for a specific data by checking the *source* field of the data returned by the API.
 The number of sources have been limited to keep consistency between data sources.
 As a basic rule, only one source is used for a specific field.